Andrés Leonardo Achipiz: Pathology

 According to the Association of Psychiatrists of Latin America, Achipiz was diagnosed with a "psychopathic personality disorder, that is, he is prone to circumvent the norms and to attack others."
-It was also pointed out that he lacked feelings of guilt and that, in general, the abuse suffered from childhood and adolescence, as well as the lack of affection from the family, contributed to the factor.
+It was also pointed out that he lacked feelings of guilt and that, in general, the abuse suffered from childhood and adolescence, as well as the lack of affection from the family, contributed to his pathology.

 Belisario Valbuena, criminal profiler and official of the Manuela Beltrán University in Bogotá, also assured that in this type of person "the medical and psychological treatments are insufficient".
 For this reason, the use of correctional facilities and prisons were indispensable as control measures.
-Achipiz was also compared with American serial killer Richard Kuklinski, who in his childhood, also experienced physical and psychological abuse by his parents.
+Achipiz was also compared with American serial killer Richard Kuklinski, who in his childhood, also suffered physical and emotional abuse at the hands of his parents.
 Finally, he was described as a "murderer by vocation".